 5. LEATHERBERG Leather Dog Training Leash

 The LEATHERBERG dog training leash is 6 feet long and 3/4″ wide which works well for most sizes of dogs.
 This leash is constructed of 100% durable latigo leather that designed to last for many years.
 It has strong double stitching at the handle and clip.
-This leather, which comes in black or brown, is soft to the touch and comfortable in your hand.
+This leash, which comes in black or brown, is made from soft leather which feels nice to touch and comfortable in your hand.

 The size of this leash works well for training purposes.
 It’s similar to leashes that are chosen by many dog professionals.
 It helps your dog learn to walk calmly on the leash and gives you better control during walks.
-Plus, the leather material won’t fray from heavy-duty wear and tear that comes from walking large breed dogs.
+Plus, the heavy duty leather helps fight wear and tear that comes from walking large breed dogs.